TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 ##### Set the Object Life Cycle
 With the `X-Container-Object-Lifecycle` header, you can set the life cycle of the objects to be stored in a container in the unit of days.
 This applies only to objects uploaded after the setting has been applied.
+The `X-Container-Object-Transfer-To` header allows you to transfer objects whose lifecycle has expired to a specified container for storage.
+If no container is specified, the expired object is deleted.

+> [Note]
+> Objects stored in Standard class containers can be moved to Economy class containers over their lifecycle to reduce the cost of long-term storage.

 <br/>

 ##### Set the Version Control Policy